aaalexliu/portfolio-docs/src/docs/iot-monitoring/index.md

 ## From OpenTSDB to InfluxDB

-There are [at least 33](https://misfra.me/2016/04/09/tsdb-list/) Time-Series Databases out there, but my choice was simplified thanks to the fact that our startup was already committed to Alibaba Cloud (the best for domestic use cases, though still pales in comparison to AWS), and Alibaba Cloud only had two offerings – their in-house TSDB, built on OpenTSDB, and InfluxDB.
-We at first went with Alibaba TSDB because they took care of many of OpenTSDB's biggest pain points, such as all the configuration and administration to meet production requirements, weird requirements such as requiring a tag parameter, and offered performance and storage improvements.[^3]
+There are [at least 33](https://misfra.me/2016/04/09/tsdb-list/) Time-Series Databases out there, but my choice was simplified thanks to the fact that the startup was already committed to Alibaba Cloud (the best for domestic China use cases, though still pales in comparison to AWS), and Alibaba Cloud only had two offerings – their in-house TSDB, built on OpenTSDB, and InfluxDB.
+We at first went with Alibaba TSDB because they took care of many of OpenTSDB's biggest pain points, such as all the configuration and administration to meet production requirements, weird specifications such as requiring a tag parameter, and offered performance and storage improvements.[^3]

 OpenTSDB's critical features were: